Receiving payments through Exchange

 Step 3: Link your Exchange account to Escrow.com

 After you've filled in the information about the sale and created the transaction, you'll receive an email asking you to link an Escrow.com account and add your banking information.
 When signing up for an Escrow account, you need to use the same email address where the link was sent to you.
 If you sign up using a different email address, then your transaction won't be linked to the Exchange app.
-If you already have an Escrow.com account associated with your account owner email address, then you can click the Sign In button instead.
+If you already have an Escrow.com account associated with your store owner email address, then you can click the Sign In button instead.

 After you've created your account, you are prompted to select a disbursement method.
 This is where you receive payments from your buyers at the end of the transaction.